tongnie/tongnie.github.io/_pages/about.md

 From a micro perspective, I'm currently trying to develop models that learn to reconstruct, predict, and generate both *realistic* and *adversarial* traffic scenarios for the development and testing of end-to-end autonomous driving systems🚗.

-In addition to transportation, I'm also interested in urban computing, sustainability science, AI for social good applications.
+In addition to transportation, I'm also interested in large vision/language models, urban computing, sustainability science, AI for social good applications.

 📣 Recent News